More About Iaulanda and

 The photos on this site represent a small amount of all the dolls created by my mother.
 Initially, my mother began by creating what she called "The Ornament of the Month Club."
 Members received an ornament each month throughout the year.
+(These are the rarest, as so few were made.)
 She later sold from an annual list.
 At the climax of her work, she sold ornaments to Marshfield's in Chicago (and subsidiaries), and Frederick Nelson's in Seattle.
 She also sold to some specialty shops in Massachusetts, Michigan, and Pennsylvania.
-She had a strong customer list of people who learned of her work via countless news articles and interviews.
+She had a strong customer list of people who learned of her work via countless news articles, interviews, and word of mouth.
 She made dolls all year to sell in large quantities in November and December.

 Several of the ornaments pictured onsite were made by my mother's good friend Lydia Meyer, and were the spark that got my mother started.
-My cousin Kerry enjoys making ornaments in the flavor of my mother's ideas.
+My cousin Kerry enjoyed making ornaments in the flavor of my mother's ideas.
 (Click here to see some examples.)
-My younger son Mark has also taught himself how to make characters patterned after his favorite anime shows.
+Unfortunately, he passed away in July of 2018.
+My younger son, Mark, also enjoyed making characters as a youngster, patterned after his favorite anime shows.

-More than anything, we wish we could locate Mom's trademark piece, the Storyteller (the old man in the rocking chair w/books at his side pictured onsite.)
+More than anything, we wish we could locate Mom's trademark piece, the Storyteller (the old man in the rocking chair w/books at his side pictured at right.)
 We believe this piece is somewhere in central Florida (Winter Haven?), but it may have passed through several hands by now and could be anywhere.

 If you would like to know more about any item, please write to me via the contact form here.
+Many people write to me asking where they can buy them or if I make them, I do not.
+As noted above, production stopped in 1978 and no more have been made since then.
 The family always enjoys hearing stories from collectors.
 We are also interested in collecting ourselves, but also are always looking for more photos of those items we are missing.
 If you have an Iaulanda's story, please email it via the contact page.